MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/ICoreWebView2Settings.md

 [put_AreDevToolsEnabled](#put_aredevtoolsenabled) | Set the AreDevToolsEnabled property.
 [get_AreDefaultContextMenusEnabled](#get_aredefaultcontextmenusenabled) | The AreDefaultContextMenusEnabled property is used to prevent default context menus from being shown to user in webview.
 [put_AreDefaultContextMenusEnabled](#put_aredefaultcontextmenusenabled) | Set the AreDefaultContextMenusEnabled property.
-[get_AreRemoteObjectsAllowed](#get_areremoteobjectsallowed) | The AreRemoteObjectsAllowed property is used to control whether remote objects are accessible from the page in webview.
+[get_AreRemoteObjectsAllowed](#get_areremoteobjectsallowed) | The AreRemoteObjectsAllowed property is used to control whether host objects are accessible from the page in webview.
 [put_AreRemoteObjectsAllowed](#put_areremoteobjectsallowed) | Set the AreRemoteObjectsAllowed property.
 [get_IsZoomControlEnabled](#get_iszoomcontrolenabled) | The IsZoomControlEnabled property is used to prevent the user from impacting the zoom of the WebView.
 [put_IsZoomControlEnabled](#put_iszoomcontrolenabled) | Set the IsZoomControlEnabled property.
+[get_IsBuiltInErrorPageEnabled](#get_isbuiltinerrorpageenabled) | The IsBuiltInErrorPageEnabled property is used to disable built in error page for navigation failure and render process failure.
+[put_IsBuiltInErrorPageEnabled](#put_isbuiltinerrorpageenabled) | Set the IsBuiltInErrorPageEnabled property.

 Setting changes made after NavigationStarting event will not apply until the next top level navigation.